 What is a 'Knock-In Option'

-A knock-in option is a latent option contract that begins to function as a normal option ("knocks in") only once a certain price level is reached before expiration.
-Knock-in options are a type of barrier option that may be either down-and-in option or an up-and-in option.
-A barrier option is a type of contract in which the payoff depends on the underlying security's price and whether it hits a certain price within a specified period.
+A knock-in option is a latent option contract that becomes active as a conventional option contract only when a specified price level is achieved before the option contract’s expiration date.
+Known as knock-in options, they are a form of barrier option that may be either a down-and-in option or an up-and-in option depending on the situation.

 Explaining 'Knock-In Option'